PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 ```

 > [!NOTE]
 > The `*nix` `diff` command is required for generating reports in `diff` format.
-Windows users may need to ensure that the `diff` command is available by either installing [DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm) or, if available, adding the Git `/usr/bin/` subdirectory to the Windows system `PATH`.
+Windows users may need to ensure that the `diff` command is available by either installing [DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm) or, if available, adding the Git `/usr/bin/` sub-directory to the Windows system `PATH`.

 <p align="right"><a href="#table-of-contents">back to top</a></p>